tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 Rig Type
 """"""""""""""""""

-* **Hybrid legacy** : :ref:`Hybrid legacy skin <pedestrianHybridLegacy>` — hybrid entity with animator component.
+* **:ref:`Hybrid legacy <pedestrianHybridLegacy>`** : hybrid entity with animator component.
-* **Pure GPU** : :ref:`Pure GPU skin <pedestrianGPU>` — pure entity with GPU animations.
+* **:ref:`Pure GPU <pedestrianGPU>`** : pure entity with GPU animations.
-* **Hybrid and GPU** : :ref:`Hybrid and GPU <hybridAndGpu>` mode that allows you to mix Hybrid animator models for near and GPU animation for far at the same time.
+* **:ref:`Hybrid and GPU <hybridAndGpu>`* :  mode that allows you to mix Hybrid animator models for near and GPU animation for far at the same time.
 * **Hybrid On Request And GPU** : Hybrid skin will be load if `PreventHybridSkinTagTag` tag is manually disabled by the user for the specific entity, otherwise it will be animated by GPU.
 * **Hybrid Shape GPU** : hybrid entity animated on GPU in `DOTS` & has hybrid monobehaviour collider to interact with pedestrians in a familiar way.
-* **Rukhanka** : :ref:`Rukhanka <rukhankaSkin>` pure entities animated with Rukhanka Animation System in `DOTS`.
+* **:ref:`Rukhanka <rukhankaSkin>`** :  pure entities animated with Rukhanka Animation System in `DOTS`.
-* **Rukhanka Hybrid** : :ref:`Rukhanka Hybrid <rukhankaHybridSkin>` hybrid entities animated with Rukhanka Animation System with hybrid monobehaviour collider & rigidbody to control or interact with pedestrians in a familiar way.
+* **:ref:`Rukhanka Hybrid <rukhankaHybridSkin>`** :  hybrid entities animated with Rukhanka Animation System with hybrid monobehaviour collider & rigidbody to control or interact with pedestrians in a familiar way.
 * **Animatron** : :ref:`Animatron <animatronSkin>` pure entities animated with Animatron system in `DOTS`.
-* **Animatron Hybrid** : :ref:`Animatron <animatronSkin>` Hybrid hybrid entities animated with Animatron System with hybrid monobehaviour collider & rigidbody to control or interact with pedestrians in a familiar way.llows you to mix hybrid animator models for near and GPU animation for far at the same time.
+* **:ref:`Animatron <animatronSkin>` Hybrid** :  hybrid entities animated with Animatron System with hybrid monobehaviour collider & rigidbody to control or interact with pedestrians in a familiar way.llows you to mix hybrid animator models for near and GPU animation for far at the same time.

 .. _pedestrianEntityType: